Families at Princeton

 Alumni Day is Saturday, Feb.
 20, 2016.
 Families are encouraged to join other members of the Princeton family at the annual event.
 Families are invited to register (fee required for the day) and participate in lectures, panel discussions and various other activities.
 Alumni Day offers a stimulating way to participate in the life of the University while it is in session.

 Commencement.
 Parents and families of graduating seniors are, of course, invited to various Commencement events.
 For the Class of 2016, families can view the Baccalaureate service on screens outside the University Chapel (Sunday, May 29, 2016); as well as attend Class Day (Monday, May 30, 2016), the Senior Prom (Monday, May 30, 2016) and Commencement itself (Tuesday, May 31, 2016).

 Parents are invited to join any “Friends” groups on campus, such as the Friends of the Art Museum.
 We invite you to become an active member of the Princeton family.

 Families on Facebook

-The Princeton Parents Facebook page allows families of Princeton University students to connect and share information.
-The site is maintained by and for parents of Princeton University students.
-It does not represent the official views or policies of Princeton's Board of Trustees.
+The Princeton Parents Facebook group allows families of Princeton University students to connect and share information.
+The group is maintained by and for parents of Princeton University students.
+It does not represent the official views or policies of Princeton’s Board of Trustees.